JustinDrake/node-es6-examples/README.md

 Generators
 ---
-Generators allow for function-like behaviour where execution is segmented into "pieces", paused at the end of each piece, and resumed at the start of the next piece.
+Generators allow for function-like behaviour where execution is segmented into "pieces".
+Execution is paused at the end of each piece and can be resumed at the start of the next piece.
 The syntax for generators is similar to that of functions but the `function` keyword is replaced by `function*`.
-Flow control is dictated with the `yield` keyword.
+Flow control is dictated with `yield` statements.

 ```javascript
 function* argumentsGenerator() {